Skein (character): Fictional character biography

-She took on the name of Sybarite and used these new assets to start a hedonistic cult.
-"Sybarite" paid her followers illegal drugs in return for soft garments and animal bodies, which they stole and scavenged from various sources.
-Her followers captured Spider-Woman on one outing and brought her before Gypsy Moth.
-Spider-Woman attacked her and defeated her in battle.
-While she lay unconscious, Gypsy Moth was kidnapped by Locksmith and Tick-Tock.
+Dvorak takes on the name of Sybarite and uses her assets to start a hedonistic cult, giving her followers illegal drugs in return for soft garments and animal bodies.
+Her followers capture Spider-Woman, who manages to stop Gypsy Moth.
+However, the two are kidnapped by Locksmith and Tick-Tock.
+Gypsy Moth is forced to work with her nemesis in order to escape.

-Spider-Woman was also captured by Tick-Tock and Locksmith.
-Gypsy Moth was forced to work with her nemesis in order to escape, and then entangled Locksmith and Tick-Tock in their own clothing, leaving them out in the open for the police to find.
-She then reluctantly accepted an invitation from Spider-Woman to a victory party for Locksmith's former captives.
-During the party, Magnus the Sorcerer cast a spell removing all memory of Spider-Woman.
-Left with no idea where she was or how she got there, Gypsy Moth fled; however, the spell's effects dissipated shortly after.

-The Shroud, another fellow prisoner of Locksmith, tracked Gypsy Moth down and recruited her for the Night Shift, a band of Los Angeles–based villains.
-Tick-Tock, her former captor, was also a member.
-The Night Shift used the Los Angeles sewers to move about the city; when these sewers were overrun with the mutated test subjects of the Power Broker, the Shroud employed the Night Shift in putting an end to the Power Broker's operations.
-She and the Night Shift battled Moon Knight in the Tower of Shadows.
-She then served as a member of Superia's Femizons.
-Gypsy Moth fought the second Spider-Woman (Julia Carpenter) during a fight between the Night Shift and the West Coast Avengers.
-Gypsy Moth asked Carpenter if she was related to the Spider-Woman she had encountered previously; Carpenter stated that she was not.
-They realized that Satannish had taken part of their souls and fought back against him.
+The Shroud, another fellow prisoner of Locksmith, tracks Gypsy Moth down and recruits her into the Night Shift, a band of Los Angeles–based villains.
+The Night Shift uses the Los Angeles sewer system to move about the city; when the sewers are overrun with the mutated test subjects of the Power Broker, Shroud employs the Night Shift in ending Power Broker's operations.
+Gypsy Moth later serves as a member of Superia's Femizons.

-Gypsy Moth later left the Night Shift, and joined the Crimson Cowl's Masters of Evil.
-Gypsy Moth aided the other Masters of Evil in their search for Justin Hammer's legacy, by helping them battle Plantman, Hawkeye and Songbird.
-Hammer's legacy was a bio-toxin which could kill thousands of superhumans.
-Hawkeye attempted to convince Gypsy Moth and most of her teammates to switch sides, and to aide him in preventing the Crimson Cowl from obtaining the toxin.
-Gypsy Moth sided with Hawkeye "for kicks", designed a new costume for herself and changed her name to Skein.

-As a part of Hawkeye's team of Thunderbolts, Skein helped thwart the Crimson Cowl by effectively unraveling the Crimson Cowl's costume, rendering her powerless.
-As a member of the Thunderbolts, Sybil fought a S.H.I.E.L.D. team and was present when the original team of Thunderbolts returned to Earth after having their own adventure on Counter-Earth.
+Gypsy Moth later leaves the Night Shift and joins the Crimson Cowl's Masters of Evil.
+Gypsy Moth aids the Masters of Evil in their search for Justin Hammer's legacy, a bio-toxin which could kill thousands of superhumans.
+Hawkeye attempts to convince Gypsy Moth and most of her teammates to switch sides, and to aide him in preventing the Crimson Cowl from obtaining the toxin.
+Gypsy Moth sided with Hawkeye "for kicks", designs a new costume for herself, and changes her codename to Skein.
+As a part of Hawkeye's team of Thunderbolts, Skein helps thwart the Crimson Cowl by effectively unraveling the Crimson Cowl's costume, rendering her powerless.